Date Adopted: 2 October 2013

 Regular School Hours

-Note: If a school employee believes that a student is at-risk of attempting suicide, physical self-harm, or harming others, the school employee may intervene and ask a student questions regarding the student’s thoughts, physically self harming behavior, or thoughts of harming others, for the purposes of referring the student to the appropriate prevention services and informing the student’s parent or legal-guardian.
+Note: If a school employee believes that a student is at-risk of attempting suicide, physical self-harm, or harming others, the school employee may intervene and ask a student questions regarding the student’s thoughts, physically self-harming behavior, or thoughts of harming others, for the purposes of referring the student to the appropriate prevention services and informing the student’s parent or legal-guardian.

 In all cases the parent or guardian must be informed if a student threatens suicide.
 Notification of parent must be documented on the appropriate parental notification form (Board Policy - JLDBA-E3).
 If a personal contact is not possible, the parent may be contacted by phone or other appropriate methods.